 Medicare provides "Extra Help" to pay prescription drug costs for people who have limited income and resources.
-Resources include your savings and stocks, but not your home or car.
-If you qualify, you get help paying for any Medicare drug plan's monthly premium, yearly deductible, and prescription co-pays.
-This "Extra Help" also counts toward your out-of-pocket costs.
+Resources include your savings and stocks, but not your home or

 People with limited income and resources may qualify for "Extra Help."
 Some people automatically qualify for "Extra Help" and don't need to apply.
 Medicare mails a letter to people who automatically qualify for "Extra Help."